nansencenter/DAPPER/README.md

 I.e. it is not designed for the assimilation of real data in operational models.

 A good place to start is with the scripts `example_1/2.py`.
-If you're after full DA tutorials, see the `tutorials` folder.
+Alternatively, see the `tutorials` folder for an intro to DA.

 Installation